 The Financial Aid for Swift Transfer (FAST) program provides funding to participating public institutions of higher education so they can offer dual credit courses to educationally disadvantaged students at no cost to these students.

-A dedicated FAST webpage and applicable FAQs were created to assist institutions with understanding this new program.
+A dedicated FAST webpage and applicable FAQs were created to assist institutions with understanding this program.

 Disclaimer